codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 }
 ```

 The only problem is that when we try to create a new repository a `DynamoDbClient` need to be injected.
-We don't have any production code for that, so we have to create a new one.
+We don't have any production code for that, so we have to create a some.
-There's already a connecting being created in the helper, we can use the repository:
+There's already a connection being created in the helper, we can use the repository:

 ```kotlin
 class DynamoDBConnection {